Our Guide to How to Carve a Pumpkin

-Step 1: Place a cookie cutter on the pumpkin and tap firmly with a rubber mallet or hammer until at least half of the cutter has pierced the pumpkin’s shell.
+Step 1: Place a cookie cutter on the pumpkin and tap firmly with a hammer until at least half of the cutter has pierced the pumpkin’s shell.
 (If the pumpkin shell is thin, the cutter may be pounded all the way through the shell.)

 Step 2: Remove the cookie cutter, using needle-nose pliers if needed.